Skip to content

 Very Important Note

-Deleting the Kafka cluster with ephemeral storage permanently destroys all messages stored in that cluster.
-Make sure you have consumed or exported any data you need before running these commands.
+Deleting a Kafka cluster configured with ephemeral storage permanently removes all messages in that cluster.
+Ensure you have consumed or backed up any required data before proceeding.